Reclaim Your Real Magic by Using this Advanced Psychological Method

 Only by way of psychological projection can such a question arise.

-I projected my inner gold onto various “self-help gurus” in my 20s and onto a spiritual teacher in my 30s.
+I projected my inner gold onto various “self-help gurus” and spiritual teachers in my 20s and early 30s.

 Each time, I raised these figures high above me.
 Their character, capabilities, attributes, and achievements were so far beyond what was possible for me that I could only be in awe of them.

-In each case, I slowly learned more about the real person behind their social mask.
+Having this type of access helped me break these projections.
+In each case, I slowly learned more about the “real person” behind their social mask.

-Now I know that my disillusionment was because I unconsciously projected my own latent potential onto them.
+My disillusionment was because I was projecting my latent potential onto them.

-Here are three reasons we project our best stuff on others:
+Here are three reasons we often project our best qualities onto others:

-These positive qualities conflict with our conscious identity.
+These positive attributes conflict with our conscious identity.

-For example, maybe you have latent natural confidence, or a keen mind, or a big, caring heart.
+For example, maybe you have latent internal strength, a keen mind, or a caring heart.

-These qualities might conflict with your current behavior (which was conditioned by your early environment—parents, teachers, kids at school) and how you see yourself.
+These qualities might conflict with your current behavior and how you see yourself.
+Remember, your current behavior was conditioned by your early environment—parents, teachers, kids at school, and so on.

 Psychologists call this cognitive dissonance.
 The mind doesn’t like this ambiguity and confusion.

-In this case, your mind really doesn’t know what to do with these positive qualities or how to relate to them.
+In this case, your mind doesn’t know what to do with these positive qualities or how to relate to them because they conflict with your current self-identity.

-The phrase made famous by Marvel comic creator Stan Lee explains this well: “With great power, comes great responsibility.”
+The phrase made famous by Marvel comic creator Stan Lee explains this well: “With great power, comes great responsibility.”2https://quoteinvestigator.com/2015/07/23/great-power/

 Psychologists consider projection to be a “defense mechanism.”
 We do it to keep us safe and in the known.
 Reclaiming our projections—good and bad—is unknown and therefore, it feels unsafe.

-We often shy away from this responsibility because it means being totally accountable.
+We often shy away from this responsibility because it means being accountable.

 What if we hold these awesome powers?
 What if we fail to actualize these latent potentials?